BQ for Job Interviews

 • (optional) i was remote in Adobe,

 • I was in a Collaboration Services Team.
+I developed backend microservices using Spring Boot to support video conferencing, chat, and collaboration features.

 • the project was a Collaboration Platform.